This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 The Ten Attributes of Health Literate Health Care Organizations were created by the National Academies Roundtable on Health Literacy.
 The document that outlines these attributes has been used as a guide for many organizations to plan and implement their health literacy efforts.
 This approach acknowledges that health literacy is an essential component of healthcare organizations and that organizations with these attributes make it easier for people to navigate, comprehend, and use health information and services.
 The ten attributes of a health literate organization include:

-2. Integrating health literacy into planning, evaluation measures, and quality improvement
+2. Integrates health literacy into planning, evaluation measures, patient safety, and quality improvement.

-3. Preparing the workforce to be health literate
+3. Prepares the workforce to be health literate and monitors progress.

-8. Designing print, audiovisual, and social media content that is easy to understand
+8. Designs and distributes print, audiovisual, and social media content that is easy to understand and act on.

 Example of Programs Using the Ten Attributes of Health Literate Health Care Organizations